hbarcelos/speckoloo/README.md

 `speckoloo` provides 3 default validators:
 - `allowAny`: allows any value
 - `forbidAny`: forbids any value
-- `delegate(context: string)`: delegates the validation to a nested entity.
+- `delegate(context?: string, options?:object)`: delegates the validation to a nested entity.

 If no validator is provided for a property, `allowAny` will be used by default: